udanielnogueira/udanielnogueira/README.md

 - Front-End Developer
 - Graduate in Systems Development
 - Postgraduate in Full-Stack Development
-- Advancing in Web Development and UX/UI Design
+- Advancing in Web Development and UX/UI

 ## Languages and Tools